Audio Routing Modes

 - Multi-output USB audio interface with at least 4 outputs (two stereo pairs)

-- DJ controller with built-in audio interface (appears as a CoreAudio device)
+- USB audio interface with built-in headphone output (appears as a CoreAudio device)

 Routing